-We absolutely love to 'talk dogs' and share our beautiful Cobberdogs, but unfortunately the reality of having constant visitors to our home isn't practical or wise.
+We absolutely love to 'talk dogs' and share our beautiful Cobberdogs; but the reality of having constant visitors in our home is not practical or wise.
 We have outlined our concerns with visiting below:

-Our dogs normally love people of all shapes and sizes; however, when they are in the end stages of pregnancy or raising puppies a momma dog needs her peace, privacy, and routine.
-A social new momma could ignore her puppies to hang out with visitors- this results in puppies not being fed, cleaned, or kept warm.
+Our dogs normally love people of all shapes and sizes; however, when a momma dog is in the end stages of pregnancy or is raising newborn puppies, she needs her peace, privacy, and routine.
+A social new momma could ignore her puppies to hang out with visitors resulting in puppies not being fed, cleaned, or kept warm.
 We could also have a new momma become overprotective with the threat of strangers wanting to handle her puppies.
-A stressed and protective momma can easily step on and/or injure one of her puppies.
+A stressed momma can accidentally step on and/or injure one of her puppies in her attempt to protect them.
 Not only this, but a stressed momma is overproducing the stress hormone called cortisol.
-Cortisol then enters the milk supply and the puppies can become stressed.
-We also regularly have dogs in heat and preparing to be bred.
-We want these dogs to be relaxed in order to increase our chances of a succesful mating and conception.
+Cortisol then enters the milk supply and the puppies can become stressed; research studies show that stressed puppies become stressed adult dogs.

 The dogs that live or stay with us are all intact and influenced by fluctuating hormones.
-These hormones do affect their temperament and may give you an inaccurate idea what a pet quality Cobberdog is like.
+These hormones can affect their behaviour and may give you an inaccurate idea what a pet Cobberdog is like.

-The amount of interest in our puppies outweighs the amount of puppies that we raise.
-Many families are looking for a puppy right away, while most of our families can expect to wait almost a year before bringing home a puppy.
-It unfortunately doesn't make practical sense to host families that may not be bringing a puppy home from our programme.
+The amount of interest in our puppies outweighs the number of puppies that we raise.
+Many families are looking for a puppy right away, while most of our families can expect to wait upwards of a year before bringing home a puppy.
+It unfortunately does not make practical sense to host families that may not want to wait to bring a puppy home from our programme.

-We are a home based breeder.
-We only have 2-3 Cobberdogs that live permanently in our home, the rest of our dogs live in guardian homes.
+We are a home-based breeder.
+We only have 2 Cobberdogs that live permanently in our home, the rest of our dogs live in guardian homes.
 A guardian home is the dog's permanent home and family, they only come back to us for breeding or raising puppies.
-We respect and value our guardian homes and it isn't practical to have the dogs travel back and forth to our home to meet with interested families.
-Guardian families have busy lives too and it would be difficult to align their schedule with ours and the interested visitors.
+We respect and value our guardian homes and understand that it is not practical to have the dogs travel back and forth to our home to meet with interested families.
+Guardian families have busy lives too, and it would be difficult to align their schedule with ours and the interested visitors.

 Visitors are essentially strangers.
 Our home is isolated in a rural environment.
 Lauren is a young woman and might have to host visitors on her own depending on the farm's needs.
-It isn't wise for a young woman to entertain strangers alone in her home.
-There are also unfortunately many case of breeders welcoming visitors in their home only to have the visitors return and steal the puppies at a later date.
-We have to keep our home, puppies, dogs, and family safe.
+It is not wise for a young woman to entertain strangers alone in her home.
+There are incidences of breeders being physically and sexually assaulted.
+There are also unfortunately many cases of breeders welcoming visitors in their home only to have the visitors return and steal the puppies which would be devastating.
+We must keep our home, puppies, dogs, and family safe.